-If you’re thinking about buying a new camera to get into astrophotography, we’ve compiled 5 LUMIX camera features that will help you take better photos of the night sky.
+If you’re thinking about buying a new mirrorless camera to get into astrophotography, we’ve compiled 6 LUMIX camera features that will help you take better photos of the night sky.

 Live View Composite Mode

 Shooting stars or the Milky Way on a normal digital camera requires a fair amount of trial and error.
 You usually need to take multiple shots, each time fine-tuning your shutter speed, aperture and ISO settings then checking the resulting image and making further adjustments before arriving at your desired exposure.
-The Live View Composite Mode in selected LUMIX cameras takes away the guess work, allowing you to set your desired exposure, take the shot, then view the image on the screen as it is being exposed in real time.
+The Live View Composite Mode in selected LUMIX cameras such as the S5, GH5M2, G95 and G100 take away the guess work, allowing you to set your desired exposure, take the shot, then view the image on the screen as it is being exposed in real time.
 Once you’re happy with how the shot looks, simply hit the shutter button again to stop the exposure.
-This mode is also great for light painting, shooting light trails and any other long exposure photography.
+This mode is also great for light painting, shooting light trails and other long exposure scenarios.

 Dual Native ISO

-Selected cameras in the LUMIX range including the S5, S1H and GH5s feature an advanced hardware configuration called Dual Native ISO.
-Using technology that has trickled down from Panasonic’s high-end professional cinema cameras, Dual Native ISO is a game-changer for astro photographers thanks to its ability to deliver ultra-low noise results at two different ISO settings.
+Selected cameras in the LUMIX range including the GH5S, S5 and S1H feature an advanced hardware configuration called Dual Native ISO.
+Using technology that has trickled down from Panasonic’s high-end professional Varicam cinema cameras, Dual Native ISO is a game-changer for astro photographers thanks to its ability to deliver ultra-low noise results at two different ISO settings.
 Equipping astro shooters with the ability to dial up the ISO without having to worry about noise affecting the clarity of their image gives them a substantial advantage in being able to choose the optimum shutter speed and aperture for maximum sharpness and detail.

 Wireless Shutter Release

 Camera shake is possibly the most common way that long-exposure shots are ruined.
 The force required to merely press the shutter button can cause the camera to move enough to result in a blurry image.
 That problem is solved with the Wi-Fi & Bluetooth connectivity built-into many LUMIX cameras.
-Simply download the Panasonic Image or LUMIX Sync app to your smart device and you can change camera settings and activate the shutter without having to touch the camera at all, giving your images the best chance of achieving maximum sharpness and detail.
+Simply download the LUMIX Sync or Panasonic Image app (iOS / Android) to your smart device and you can change camera settings and activate the shutter without having to touch the camera at all, giving your images the best chance of achieving maximum sharpness and detail.